giladnavot/Citi-camunda/.swm/execution-of-a-single-result-in-camunda.usx4rsow.sw.md

 # Converting the result to a HAL resource

-The function `convertToHalResource` checks if the entity is of class Task.
+The function <SwmToken path="/engine-rest/engine-rest/src/main/java/org/camunda/bpm/engine/rest/sub/runtime/impl/FilterResourceImpl.java" pos="375:6:6" line-data="  protected HalResource&lt;?&gt; convertToHalResource(Object entity) {">`convertToHalResource`</SwmToken> checks if the entity is of class Task.
 If it is, it converts the entity to a HAL task.

 ```java
   protected HalResource<?> convertToHalResource(Object entity) {